mzgh13/builder-os-ideation/research/RecruitingAgency/Recruiting_Agency_Workflow_Deepdive.md

 ### **C. Positioning and Messaging to Resonate with Boutique/Tech Recruiting Agencies**

-CompanyOS's messaging should directly address the identified pain points and highlight tangible ROI.
+<SaaS-OS>'s messaging should directly address the identified pain points and highlight tangible ROI.
 Key themes include:

-* **"Augment Your Existing Tools, Don't Replace Them":** Emphasize that CompanyOS enhances their current, trusted tech stack (ATS, LinkedIn), making their existing investments more valuable.
+* **"Augment Your Existing Tools, Don't Replace Them":** Emphasize that <SaaS-OS> enhances their current, trusted tech stack (ATS, LinkedIn), making their existing investments more valuable.
 * **"Reclaim Recruiter Time":** Quantify the benefit, e.g., "Give your recruiters back 10+ hours a week by eliminating manual data entry and scheduling chaos."
 * **"Fill Critical Tech Roles Faster":** Connect the solution to business outcomes, e.g., "Reduce your time-to-fill by X days and secure top talent before your competitors."
 * **"Achieve a Single Source of Truth":** Highlight the benefit of unified, accurate data, e.g., "Get a complete, real-time view of every candidate and client interaction, all in one place."